 Wilson was also open to fixing the abuses of the Sherman Act.
 By the 1910s, at the height of the Progressive Era, there was a pretty wide-reaching belief that anti-trust reform was necessary.
 Wilson was a bit hesitant to go too far.
 He wanted to moderate injunction procedures and provide a soft statement that this shouldn’t apply to unions.
 For labor, this was not enough.
 AFL head Samuel Gompers and other labor leaders threatened to campaign against Democrats in the 1914 midterm elections if this wasn’t a stronger bill.
 Wilson caved in the face of this pressure.
 Section 6 of the Clayton Act protects workers from injunctions by saying, “the labor of a human being is not a commodity or article of commerce.”
 Courts were explicitly barred from issuing injunctions against peaceful strikes.
 Unions were also specifically exempted from antitrust law.
 The Clayton Act passed by wide margins, 277-54 in the House and 46-16 in the Senate.
 Other than it’s language about unions, the Clayton Act expanded upon the Sherman Act, creating much more specific restrictions on corporate behavior, such as companies buying stock in other companies, while detailing issues such as price restrictions, regulating corporate mergers, and banning one person from heading more than one corporation, with some exceptions.

 Gompers called the Clayton Act “labor’s Magna Carta.”
 But people noted weaknesses in the law at the time.
 For one, the language of the bill made critics realize that courts probably could still issue injunctions, for what did a “peaceful” or “lawful” strike mean?
-The law did clearly prevent the dissolution of trade union.
 International Seamen’s Union president Andrew Furuseth dismissed the Clayton Act entirely, saying courts would still issue injunctions.
 Still, although correlation is definitely not causation here, between 1914 and 1920, the American labor movement doubled from 2.5 million to 5 million members.
 The biggest reason for this was the Wilson administration bringing unions into World War I national planning, but the Clayton Act certainly did not hurt.
-It also starting moving the American Federation of Labor off of their anti-politics stance that had existed from its beginning in 1886.
+It also started moving the American Federation of Labor off of their anti-politics stance that had existed from its beginning in 1886.
 With the Clayton Act, the Seaman’s Act, the Adamson Act (which provided the 8-hour day for railroad workers, although the Supreme Court ruled it unconstitutional a year later, in 1917), and the welcoming of the AFL into wartime planning, Gompers was genuinely impressed and he realized that maybe politics was a good move for the labor movement (shocking, I know).

 But because the Clayton Act did not guarantee collective bargaining rights, unions were still vulnerable from hostile courts.
 And the new round of conservatism in the 1920s saw the injunction again frequently used against unions.
 When the railroad workers went on strike in 1922, the injunction returned with a force, with a sweeping injunction that basically destroyed the strike in one fell swoop.
 This followed Chief Justice William Howard Taft’s 1921 opinion that upheld an injunction against a picket line that seemed intimidating.
 Again, the vague wording of the Clayton Act did not provide any real value for unions.
 It was not a useful tool against a newly hostile state and the 1920s saw the rolling back of all the gains organized labor made in the 1910s, reiterating the AFL’s position that politics were useless because workers could never trust the state.